 Age Accepted Conditions 1 day to 23 months (infant) Yes Only one infant is permitted per passenger 16 years of age or older.
 The infant may travel free of charge when the infant is held on an accompanying adult's lap.
 An infant for whom a seat is purchased must be properly secured in an approved child restraint device and will be assessed the applicable fare.
+2 to 11 years old Yes These passengers are considered to be a child for the purpose in an approved child restraint device and will be assessed the applicable fare.
 2 to 11 years old (child) Yes These passengers are considered to be a child for the purpose of air travel and will pay the applicable child's fare if available.
 These passengers must be either supervised by a passenger of 16 years or older or use the carrier's unaccompanied minor services, where applicable for children ages 6 and up who are travelling alone.
 (See Rule 65) The use of an approved child restraint device is optional for children age two and up.
 12 years and older Yes These passengers are considered to be adults for the purpose of air travel and will pay the applicable adult fare.
 These passengers are eligible to travel unaccompanied and unsupervised.